-Next steps: In July or August of 2019, a qualified and experienced aquatic herbicide contractor will treat approximately 9 acres of Eurasian water milfoil (50% of the shallow lake area) with Florpyrauxifen-benzyl, and in August and September of 2019, treat 25% of the non-native water lilies and pondweed with Fluridone.
+Next steps: In July 2019, a qualified and experienced aquatic herbicide contractor will treat approximately 9 acres of Eurasian water milfoil (50% of the shallow lake area) with Florpyrauxifen-benzyl, and in August and September of 2019, treat 25% of the non-native water lilies and pondweed with Fluridone.
 The work is being paid for by an Ecology grant.
 These selective herbicides were chosen by the steering committee in order to minimize risk to humans, wildlife, and to cause the least amount of restriction for swimming and fishing.
-Both herbicides have been approved by the EPA for use in potable water sources.
-(Please note that Ecology approval for Florpyrauxifen-benzyl is anticipated to occur by July 5, 2019.
-Florpyrauxifen-benzyl will be used in Lake Ballinger only when approved by Ecology.)
+Both herbicides have been approved by the EPA and the Washington Department of Ecology.

-At least 4 weeks prior to herbicide treatment, an additional notice to all lakefront property owners will be mailed, and immediately prior to herbicide application, all lakefront property will be posted.
+Prior to herbicide treatment, two notices to all lakefront property owners were mailed, and immediately prior to herbicide application, all lakefront property will be posted.